boobo94/boobo94.github.io/_posts/2021/07/2021-07-02-curated-list-startup-launch-platforms.md

 ---
 title: Curated list of 25 startup launch platforms
 summary: Do you wanna launch grandiosely your startup?
-Get a list of platforms where people can discover your project.
+Get a list of platforms where people can discover your project and can push your project directly to the sky.
 categories: startup
 tags: startup tag2
 date: 2021-09-20 09:09:09 +0000